jcaraballo/battleships/readme.md

 API
 ---
-You can use a webservice on `/game` for a multi-player game (hardcoded board at the moment)
+You can use a web service on `/game` for a multi-player game (hardcoded board at the moment)

 * Start ApiServer